The School curriculum is designed around our school ethos:

 - A passion for and a commitment to the subject

-Most children are confident users of technology and regularly use tablets, laptops, smart TVs etc. Within our topics, we use Word, Powerpoint and Excel.
-The Computing curriculum aims to enable children to understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.
+Most children are confident users of technology and regularly use tablets, laptops, smart TVs etc. The Computing curriculum aims to enable children to understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.
 The essential characteristics of effective coders and users of technology are:

 - Competence in coding for a variety of practical and inventive purposes, including the application of ideas within other subjects